 Innovative Materials:

 - Composite Materials: Fiber-reinforced polymer (FRP) composites are increasingly being used in structural applications due to their high strength-to-weight ratio and resistance to corrosion.
 These materials offer significant advantages in terms of reducing deflection and increasing the lifespan of structures.
-However, the analysis of composite beams is more complex than that of traditional materials due to their anisotropic properties.
+That said, the analysis of composite beams is more complex than that of traditional materials due to their anisotropic properties.

 - High-Strength Steel: The development of high-strength steels allows for the design of lighter and more slender beams, which can reduce material costs and improve structural efficiency.
-However, these materials also require careful consideration of deflection limits to prevent excessive deformation.
+Still, these materials also require careful consideration of deflection limits to prevent excessive deformation.

 Smart Structures: